johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/PartitionedBlobUrlUsage.md

 This policy controls whether Blob URLs are partitioned during fetching and navigation.
 If this policy is set to Enabled or not set, Blob URLs are partitioned.
 If this policy is set to Disabled, Blob URLs won't be partitioned.
-This represents the Blob URL behavior prior to Microsoft Edge version 135.
+This represents the Blob URL behavior before Microsoft Edge version 135.

 If storage partitioning is disabled for a given top-level origin either by